bgoonz/docs-collection/github/issues/trying-out-the-new-projects-experience/automating-projects.md

 ---
 title: Automating projects (beta)
-intro: 'You can use the API and {% data variables.product.prodname_actions %} to manage your projects.'
+intro: "You can use the API and {% data variables.product.prodname_actions %} to manage your projects."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 allowTitleToDifferFromFilename: true
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Projects